Alaska’s sky is blush pink in winter

 Outerwear is an outfit too

 I held my outerwear in black, blue, and white like black spruce, and snow under the midday sky in Alaska in March.
-The outfit combines my shearling coat with an ethnic belt, and statement bag and my beloved boot toppers to dress up my boots.
+The outfit combines my shearling coat with an ethnic belt that you have seen in the post at the link before, and statement bag and my boot toppers to dress up my boots.

 What inspires you?
 Art, nature, movies?
 How do you pick the color combinations of your outfits?
 Let me know, I am curious to read you email.